 Companies that are thriving right now have ramped up their digital campaigns using content marketing efforts as a critical tool for connecting with customers online.
 While a lot of the foundational principles of content marketing apply to every market and industry, the key to content that converts is customisation to your audience.

-This article is going to address elements of content marketing specific to B2B SaaS businesses and the fundamentals that B2B marketers employ.
+This article will address elements of content marketing specific to B2B SaaS businesses and the fundamentals that B2B marketers employ.

 Tip 1: Write content with specific goals in mind

 One common “content” mistake is believing that just writing content will attract attention.
 It won’t.
-Every day, 293 billion emails are sent, 4.3 billion posts show up on Facebook, and 4.4 million blogs are posted.
-The numbers are simply staggering.
+Every day, 293 billion emails are sent, 4.3 billion posts show up on Facebook3 and, in Q1 2022, 70 million new blog posts were posted through WordPress.4 The numbers are simply staggering.

 What’s more, content marketing isn’t just about clicks.
 To be effective, content needs to drive business outcomes — that’s the “marketing” half of the equation.
 You should have a specific goal for each piece of content in mind, and each piece should slot into a larger, long-term content strategy.